NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids_comp.rst

 How to benchmark and store APPLgrid/FastNLO tables
 ==================================================

-APPLgrid and fastNLO tables produced according to `How to generate APPLgrid and FastNLO tables <../tutorials/APPLgrids.md>`__ must be benchmarked and properly stored before they can be used to produce FK tables, as outlined in `How to generate and implement FK tables <../tutorials/apfelcomb.md>`__.
+APPLgrid and fastNLO tables produced according to :ref:`How to generate APPLgrid and FastNLO tables <applgrids>` must be benchmarked and properly stored before they can be used to produce FK tables, as outlined in :ref:`How to generate and implement FK tables <tutorialfktables>`.

 Benchmark
 ---------